zppratt/rfsis/README.md

 9. `"main_heartbeats": boolean` - This describes whether or not the main server will heartbeat the backup, or the backup will heartbeat the main.

 #### Developing Applications
 For now to develop applications with RFSIS requires knowledge of PicoTCP style sockets.
 You can find information on http://www.pictotcp.com.
-In the future I would like to create and add a generic framework where the user defines the style of socket they want in a config, and with the use of callback functions, picoTCP will auto-generate based off the user's options.
-This will allow the user to develop applications with just basic socket knowledge and no knowledge picoTCP.
+In the future I would like to create and add a generic framework where the user defines the style of socket they want in a config.
+This will then use callback functions so that picoTCP can auto-generate based off the user's options.
+This will allow the user to develop applications with just basic socket knowledge, and no knowledge of picoTCP.

 Rules:
 * Temporarily the picoTCP Stack can only run an application without a return value or parameters.
 This is an easy fix, but not of high importance right now, because we are still pushing a proof of concept.